BuckeyeSoftware/rex/doc/STYLE.md

 ### No multi-dimensional arrays.
 The use of multi-dimensional arrays shows a misunderstanding of memory layout.
 Similarly, it's hard to discern if a column-major or row-major layout will be more optimal at runtime, depending on architecture and kernel.
-In the end all memory accessing is just 1D indexing and we shouldn't hide from that.
-It's trivial to implement multi-dimensional arrays as wrapper types over single- dimension arrays and we want to encourage that.
+In actuality, memory accessing is just 1D indexing and that shouldn't be hidden.
+It's trivial to implement multi-dimensional arrays as wrapper types over single-dimension arrays and that is encouraged.

 ### No standard library.
+The standard library is ill-suited for Rex as:

-The C++ standard library makes extensive use of exceptions which we disable, under this behavior the standard library calls `std::terminate` which is not very robust, there's no way to handle errors this way.
+  * The C++ standard library makes extensive use of exceptions which are disabled in Rex.
+With exceptions disabled, the standard library's handling of errors result in a call to `std::terminate` which terminates the application.
+This behavior is not ideal as errors cannot be handled and unexpected termination is not very stable.

-All standard library containers and functions make use of the global system allocator which lets them sneak past all the hard work we put into making memory part of the problem domain.

-The standard library is inconsistent in implementation across platforms, there's no way to reason about it as it's not a fixed implementation.
-There's no way to optimize it, there's no way to extend it in meaningful ways.

-It solves the wrong problems, introduces slow compilation times through massive headers full of includes.
-It's not cache-efficient and often trades performance for dubious conveniences, see `std::unordered_{set,map}` as prime examples of this.
+  * All standard library functionaliy that makes use of heap allocation does so through the use of the global system allocator.
+The added constraints of how Rex handles memory management isn't compatible with this.
+  * It's not possible to reason about because its implementations are inconsistent, and these inconsistencies are difficult to overcome.
+  * It often trades performance for convenience and performance is paramount to Rex.

-To work around these short-comings of the standard library, we have our own foundation library of containers, types, and functions we call the "core" library which can be read about [here](CORE.md)
+To mitigate these short-comings, Rex employs it's own foundation library as a substitute for the standard library which can be read about [here](CORE.md).

 ### No `<math.h>`
 Rex implements it's own math kernels and functions in software or with the help